In Memoriam

 deputy sheriff john arlington hargis

 Deputy Sheriff John Hargis was shot and killed as he and two other deputies investigated reports of a man selling illegal liquor on Shawnee Street.
 The subject opened fire on the deputies, striking Deputy Hargis.
-The suspect was arrested the following day by the Nacogdoches police chief.
+The suspect was arrested the same day by the Nacogdoches police chief.

 The suspect was convicted of murder and sentenced to 99 years.
 He was pardoned July 15, 1939.